prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 * **Workflow Visualization:** A visual interface helps new users and students mentally map the experimental workflow, reducing the learning curve.

 ### 2.3 Operational Transparency (No "Black Box")
-To foster trust and reproducibility, PICA rejects the opaque nature of proprietary software.
-Each measurement module features an **Embedded Console Log**:
+To foster trust and reproducibility, PICA rejects the opaque nature of proprietary software. measurement module features an **Embedded Console Log**:
 * **Status Streaming:** Displays a real-time stream of operations, such as "Ramping temperature to 300 K" or "Connecting to GPIB0::4::INSTR".
 * **Immediate Diagnostics:** Instantly reports VISA timeouts or command errors, providing exact context for hardware failures rather than generic error codes.